jqmcginnis/voreen_tools/README.md

 Adaptations have been made by Dominik Drees of Uni Müster, after email correspondance to Julian McGinnis (TUM).
 Future Releases of Voreen will incorporate these source code changes as well.

-This version contains bugfixes that mitigate scalability issues of the JSON Streaming Serializer of Vorren v5.2.0:
+This version contains bugfixes that mitigate scalability issues of the JSON Streaming Serializer of Voreen v5.2.0:

 * voreen-src-unix-nightly.tar.gz contains the source code, which can be built using ccmake
 * VoreenVE-nightly.tar.gz contains the Linux App Image